arab-meet/3.URDF_Simulation_Workshop/urdf-and-simulation/example/differential_drive_robot_example.md

 #### **8. Adding Lidar sensor**

-The lidar link and its plugin can be placed in the robot frame in the _____ file but, to be more orgnized we can create a new file for each sensor with its plugins and links and joints. then include this file in the main robot urdf file robot frame.
+The lidar link and its plugin can be placed in the robot frame in the main urdf file ([differential_robot.urdf](../example/differential_drive_robot/urdf/differential_drive_robot.urdf)) file.
+But, to be more orgnized we can create a new file for each sensor with its plugins and links and joints. then include this file in the main robot urdf file robot frame.
 So, first create a new file in the urdf folder as shown in the following commands.

 ```bash
 cd ~/catkin_ws/src/differential_drive_robot/urdf
 touch lidar_2d.xacro
 ```

-Then in inside the _____ file create the base link and a add the lidar link and its plugin.
+Then in inside the [lidar_2d.xacro](../example/differential_drive_robot/urdf/lidar_2d.xacro) file create the base link and a add the lidar link and its plugin.

 ```xml